The Women of 3 70s Movies

 This 1977 James Bond movie came out after Diamonds are Forever (1971), Live and Let Die (1973), and The Man with the Golden Gun (1974).
 In these early ‘70s Bond movies the women were mostly nuisances and often used for comic relief.
 A common phrase in promos for James Bonds films was “Bond is back.”
 It could be said of The Spy Who Loved Me, “Bond women are back.”
 Major Anya Amasova personified the evolution of the classical Bond women.
 Her alias was a typical Bond woman double entendre, Agent XXX.

 She is with her lover when the KGB sends him on a mission.
 The mission is to kill Bond.
-James Bond is with a woman (Sue Vanner) in a log cabin in the Austrian Alps.
+James Bond (Roger Moore) is with a woman (Sue Vanner) in a log cabin in the Austrian Alps.
 She is a Soviet agent whose purpose is to keep Bond occupied long enough for the assassination team to arrive.
 Bond escapes the ambush and kills Major Amasova’s lover in the process.
 It seems a plot hole that General Anatol Gogol (Walter Gotell) didn’t know it was Bond who killed Amasova’s lover.
+It is possible Gogol knew but didn't want to have one of his top agents go off on a personal vendetta.
 Amasova wanted to avenge her lover’s death.

 A British and a Soviet submarine have disappeared.
 James Bond, Secret Agent 007, and Anya Amasova, Agent XXX, are given missions to find out who is behind the disappearances.
 James Bond gets microfilm off the body of Aziz Fekkesh (Nadim Sawalha).
 Major Amasova used a cigarette with incapacitating gas to knock out James Bond and take the microfilm.